joesixpack/stakewars-III-challenges/5/README.md

 ![image](https://user-images.githubusercontent.com/23145642/187998813-2e4133f5-947c-4844-bcbf-328e9610fcfc.png)

-Click configure, choose Finland for the data center and Ubuntu 22.04 LTS for the operating system.
-Place the order by clicking Order Now and provide the usual personal and payment details.
-Once your order is processed (can take up to 24 hours and they may also require KYC if you have no priori history with them), they will e-mail you the login details, including the password to the root user account.
+Click CONFIGURE, choose Finland for the data center location and Ubuntu 22.04 LTS for the operating system.
+Place the order by clicking ORDER NOW and provide the usual personal and payment details.
+Once your order is processed (can take up to 24 hours and they may also require KYC if you have no prior payment history with them), they will e-mail you the server details, including the password to login to the root account.

 You will need a terminal emulator to login to your new dedicated server.
 The free version of Mobaxterm is recommended.
 You can download it at https://mobaxterm.mobatek.net/download.html